I-Connect interview – Long Term Storage issues

-At IPC Apex show in San Diego last month, Guest Editor of I-Connect 007, Kelly Dack spoke with Richard Heimsch, director of Totech Super Dry, about some of the differences between storing components and other materials for assembly floor storage versus long-term storage, and how Super Dry can help combat intermetallic growth:
+At IPC Apex show in San Diego last month, Guest Editor of I-Connect 007, Kelly Dack spoke with Richard Heimsch, director of Totech, about some of the differences between storing components and other materials for assembly floor storage versus long-term storage, and how Super Dry can help combat intermetallic growth:

-Kelly Dack: I’m sitting with Richard Heimsch, director of Totech Super Dry, at IPC APEX EXPO 2019.
+Kelly Dack: I’m sitting with Richard Heimsch, director of Totech, at IPC APEX EXPO 2019.
 Super Dry is a moisture-management, humidity-control system specialist.
 The job of the day, every day, is to help customers eliminate or control the humidity in their storage environments for components and other materials, correct?

 Richard Heimsch: That’s right, which is particularly significant with electronic components.
 All of the components are hygroscopic.
 Once they absorb a certain amount of moisture, they pass their available floor life because they become susceptible to microcracking during reflow.
 So, managing the floor life and even resetting the floor life are the two fundamental tasks of the equipment sets that we manufacture.